olleharstedt/subsetphp/README.md

-Type-inferred strict subset of PHP with LLVM-bindings possibly.
+Type-inferred strict subset of PHP with LLVM-bindings.

 Because Hacklang is not strict or fast enough.

-Because maybe you can't (or don't want to) commit to another architecture.

-_Disclaimer: Nothing is implemented yet._
+_Disclaimer: Almost nothing is implemented yet._

 Version goals
 -------------